-Because this option is a supplementary part of the AC drive, the user must be familiar with the original instruction manual of the AC drive.
+Because this option is a supplementary part of the AC drive and soft starter, the user must be familiar with the original instruction manual of the main product.
 All safety instructions, warnings, etc. as mentioned in these instruction manuals are to be known to the user.